Azure/iotedge-lorawan-starterkit/README.md

 #### Configuration for the ARM template
 - Make sure to provide your gateway's reset pin in the dialog before the deployment.
-- if your gateway use SPI_DEV version 1 the packet forwarder module will not work out-of-the-box.
+- If your gateway use SPI_DEV version 1, the packet forwarder module will not work out-of-the-box.
 To fix this, simply add an environment variable 'SPI_DEV' set to the value 1 to the LoRaWanPktFwdModule module (SPI_DEV is set to 2 by default).
 - If you are using the the RAK833-USB, you'll need to adjust the template to use the right LoRaWan Packet Forwarder.
 You will find a full documentation in this [submodule](/Docs/LoRaWanPktFwdRAK833USB).

 #### Installation instructions